-Cottage pie, however, had it's origins way back before Shepherd's pie, and before the potato would ever have been used as a topping.
-Nope, most likely, pastry "coffin" (pie crust) would have been used originally.
-One of the distinguishing characteristics of Shepherd's or Cottage pie is that the meat filling is minced fine and mincemeat pies in pastry were nothing new in England, having been around long before Shepherd's pie was ever invented and before the English started liking potatoes.
+Cottage pie, however, had it’s origins way back before Shepherd’s pie, and before the potato would ever have been used as a topping.
+Nope, most likely, pastry “coffin” (pie crust) would have originally been used.
+One of the distinguishing characteristics of Shepherd’s or Cottage pie is that the meat filling is minced fine.
+Mincemeat pies in pastry were nothing new in England, having been around long before Shepherd’s pie was ever invented and before the English started liking potatoes.

-Only later in the 19th century in the northern part of England where there were lots of sheep and potatoes were popular did lamb and potatoes start being used, probably a variation of the traditional dish using what was available as well as leftover lamb.
-So, nowadays, cottage pie is made with potatoes, and was in the later 1800's, but it seems that it is really the "original" dish and to quibble over which meat is used might just be older English people being pedantic (I'm not scared, Gordon!)3
+Only later in the 19th century in the northern part of England where there were lots of sheep and potatoes were popular did lamb and potatoes start being used.
+This was probably a variation of the traditional dish using what was available, such as leftover lamb.
+So, nowadays, cottage pie is made with potatoes, and was in the later 1800’s, but it seems that it is really the “original” dish and to quibble over which meat is used might just be older English people being pedantic (I’m not scared, Gordon!)3

 The idea that Shepherd’s pie must have lamb instead of beef because lamb is what Shepherd’s ate, is probably nothing more than a bit of folk etymology.
 Today, Shepherd’s pie is usually made with beef, but you can make it with lamb if you’re mean and you hate cute little lambs.